 Australia has a healthy job market in every major Australian city, with a wide range of industries currently booming.
 Therefore, there are jobs for all levels of English and work experience.

-So, if you are currently an international student and you are looking for a job, we have written an article for you.
-The most useful tips to find your first job in Australia.
+So, if you are currently an international student and you are looking for a job, we have written the most useful tips to find your first job in Australia, exclusively for you.

 1. Practice your English

 I know it can sound cliche, but believe me.
-If you have not been in Australia before, you will remember us when we say that “Australian English” is not like any other language.
+If you have not been to Australia before, you will remember us when we say that “Australian English” is not like any other language.

 When you are looking for your first job, you need to be understood but most importantly you need to understand what employers are telling you.